nodejs/nodejs.dev/src/documentation/0039-node-http-post/index.md

 )
 ```

-The 2 ways highlighted up to now require the use of a 3rd part library.
+The 2 ways highlighted up to now require the use of a 3rd party library.

 A POST request is possible just using the Node.js standard modules, although it's more verbose than the two preceding options: